NickCMoore/cheshire-captures/README.md

 ## Overview

-**Cheshire Captures** is a full-stack photography community platform designed to connect photographers and photo enthusiasts.
-Built using Django REST Framework and React, it allows users to create accounts, upload photos, rate, comment, and interact with the photography community.
-Users can filter photos by category, search for photographers or photos, and view top-rated content.

-Both the backend and frontend are deployed separately on Heroku, with the backend providing a robust API for data management and the frontend delivering an intuitive and responsive user experience.
+Cheshire Captures is a platform that allows photographers to share their work and engage with the local Cheshire community.
+Users can upload photos, comment, rate, and interact with others.
+The backend API supports all functionality, while the frontend offers a smooth, mobile-friendly user experience.

 ### Problem Statement

-Photographers often struggle to find a platform that caters to their specific needs for showcasing their work and connecting with fellow professionals.
-General social media platforms can lack the tailored features that photographers require, such as the ability to easily share high-quality images, receive meaningful feedback, and collaborate with peers.
-Also, existing platforms may not provide effective ways to promote their portfolios to potential clients or collaborators.
-These challenges can lead to missed networking opportunities, underwhelming portfolio visibility, and a sense of isolation in the photography community.
+Photographers often struggle to find platforms tailored to their needs, specifically for sharing high-quality images and connecting with other photographers and potential clients.
+General social media platforms lack focused tools, leading to missed opportunities and inadequate portfolio visibility.

 ### Target Audience

-Cheshire Captures is specifically designed for:

-- Photographers: Professionals and enthusiasts who want a platform where they can share their work, receive feedback, and connect with like-minded individuals in the Cheshire area.
+- Photographers: Professionals and enthusiasts who want to showcase their work, get feedback, and network with others.
-- Photography Enthusiasts: Individuals who are passionate about photography and wish to engage in discussions, discover new photographers, and explore a variety of photographic styles.
+- Photography Enthusiasts: Individuals passionate about photography looking to discover and engage with local photographers.
-- Potential Clients: Individuals or businesses looking for photographers for events, shoots, or collaborations and need an easy way to browse through photographers' portfolios and contact them.
+- Potential Clients: Individuals or businesses seeking photographers for events or collaborations.

 ### Solution